dddo1901/dddo1901.github.io/README.md

 The user should also be able to compare the various products of different as well as similar brands.</br>
 </li>
 <li>
-There should be a “Contact Us” page which will have the Address of the Company which is as follows and the mail address which when clicked will invoke the local mail client from where they can send an email.
-Address of the Company should be displayed using GeoLocation API (eg. GoogleMaps).</br>
+There should be a “Contact Us” page which will have the Address of the Company which is as follows and the mail address which when clicked will invoke the local mail client from where they can send an email.</br>
 </ol>

  ## Members of group
- ### Leader : Nguyen Duc Linh `Student1477171`
+ ### Leader : Du Han Huy `Student1491726`
 #### Members:
-Trần Nhựt Huy `Student1477551` </br>
-Nguyễn Anh Vũ `Student1477471` </br>
-Trần Việt Khôi `Student1477470` </br>
+Le Hoang Long `Student1491740` </br>
+Doan Duc Do `Student1491746` </br>